-It is known that this substance helps fight liver disorder, and it supports the ability of the liver to get rid of and process poisons found in the body.
-It is believed that this substance is potent thanks to the antioxidation effects.
+It is known that this substance helps fight liver disorders, and it supports the ability of the liver to get rid of and process poisons found in the body.
+It is believed that this substance is potent thanks to its antioxidation effects.

 6. Combat Viruses

-The common viruses are subjects to the power of this leaf.
-In fact, it is shown that this leaf makes different acids which come with antiviral effect.
+The common viruses are subject to the power of this leaf.
+In fact, it is shown that this leaf makes different acids that come with an antiviral effect.